What does it mean for someone to become a citizen?

 For example, we see the Right to Education Before Marriage as a right that is particular to youth, ie. a Youth Right.
 This is because of the pressure that young women receive to get married, resulting in them dropping out of education and the workplace.
 Another example of a youth right that our Youth Resource Centres have campaigned for is Sensitive Career Guidance.

-In a country that’s seen as the largest democracy in the world, and where a majority of voters is below the age of 28, the relationship between youth and democracy is crucial to the future.
+In a country that’s seen as the largest democracy in the world, and where a majority of voters are below the age of 28, the relationship between youth and democracy is crucial to the future.
 Young people all over India are beginning to collectivise to demand a recognition of their rights as citizens.

 Youth Rights we campaign for: